 - Requirements from Urban Utilities in 2020 has increased the construction rates for sewer embedment by 8-10% for sites where dispersive soils are encountered.
 Early geotechnical investigations should be undertaken during design to determine if this can be avoided or not, and factored into the project budget accordingly.

 - Contractors are pricing risk into projects based on the reputation and past dealings with the developer and engineer.
-However, PEAKURBAN have not observed any additional risk premium being priced into our projects given our reputable client base.
+However, PEAKURBAN have not observed any additional risk premium being priced into our projects in this regard.

 - Contractors are generally willing to hold competitive rates where they can.
 However, the challenge in their ability to do so is driven by several key factors such as:

 - Ability to take on more or less risk based on incumbent site knowledge/experience.
 Generally, it is more cost effective for a contractor to work where they are located rather than to move into a new area with unknown risk.
 Particularly with a good client and engineer on the job.

 - Site geotechnical conditions and especially the presence of rock or unsuitable material.
 Undertaking site investigations is important and it is always clearer to undertake cost comparisons when these unique items are separated out from the rate.
 If this is provided as a lump sum, a build up to assess value for money in the lump sum price should be undertaken.

 - Size and scale of the project and level of risk based on economies of scale e.g. rates applied for a large first stage may be difficult to hold for a future smaller stage.

 - Complexity of construction methodology for the project e.g. rates applied to open trenching in a greenfield site can’t be applied for more complex sewer works in an urbanised area or narrow road corridor around existing services.